akatsuki0354/weather/README.md

 **"This is my example of fetching data.
 You can see the problem that I solved."**

-###tech I used:
+### tech I used:
-1. material UI
+- material UI
-2.bootstrap
+- bootstrap
-3.react
+- react

 ***before***